Undergraduate Degree Details & Requirements

 We encourage students to think about doing an honors thesis, perhaps combining French and Spanish.
 The 6 units of 495 (honors) would be above and beyond the requirements listed above for each language.

-You will need to take these classes for a grade (not pass/fail) and earn a B- or better, with a B average overall, per departmental requirements of all majors.
+You will need to take these classes for a grade (not pass/no pass) and earn a B- or better, with a B average overall, per departmental requirements of all majors.

 Study Abroad